bernardmaltais/openshiftdev/README.md

 ./ocdown
 ```

 If you used ocdown you can bring the environment up at a later point by simply using the ocup.sh command again.
 Make sure that the VM you run this on has a static public IP.
-Any change in public IP associated to this VM will result in a total breakdown ;-) This is call dev fo no reasons.
+Any change in public IP associated to this VM will result in a total breakdown ;-) This is why is is called dev.